The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.

 There can be regional variations as to the spices included.
 Generally they include cumin, ginger, cinnamon, allspice, black pepper, coriander and cloves.

-USED IN: Meat or vegetables dishes from North Africa.
+USED IN: Meat or vegetable dishes from North Africa.

 Saffron